Romanians in Serbia: History

 As Daco-Romanian-speakers, the Vlachs have a connection to Roman heritage in Serbia.
 An area inhabited with Thracian Tribalians, came under Roman control in 75 BC, when Roman province Moesia was established.
 Following Roman withdrawal from the province of Dacia at the end of the 3rd century, the name of the Roman region was changed to Dacia Aureliana, and (later Dacia Ripensis) spread over most of what are now Serbia and Bulgaria.
 Roman military presence in the region persisted through the end of Justinian's reign in the 6th century.

-The region where Vlachs predominantly live later on was part of the Second Bulgarian Empire, whose first rulers, the Asens, are considered Vlachs.
+The region where Vlachs predominantly live later on was part of the Second Bulgarian Empire, whose first rulers, the Asens, were possibly of Vlach origin.
 King Stefan Uroš II Milutin of Serbia had Braničevo region conquered from local rulers Darman and Kudelin in 1291, while Timok Valley remained independent state until Ottoman arrival at the end of 14th century.
 The chroniclers of the crusaders describe presence of Vlachs in the 12th and 13th century in various parts of modern Serbia.
 Serbian documents from the 13th and 14th century mention Vlachs, including Emperor Stefan Dušan, in his prohibition of intermarriage between Serbs and Vlachs.
 In 14th and 15th century Romanian (Wallachian) rulers built churches in eastern Serbia: Lapuṣna, Coroglaṣ, Krepičevac, Vratna, Bucovo, Manastirica, and Lozuca.
-Ottoman tax records (defters) from 15th century list Vlachs in the region of Braničevo, near the ancient Roman municipium and colonia of Viminacium.
+Ottoman records list Vlachs in the region of Braničevo, near the ancient Roman municipium and colonia of Viminacium.

-Starting in the early 18th century the eastern Serbia was settled by Romanians (then known by their international exonym as Vlachs) from Banat, parts of Transylvania, and Oltenia (Lesser Walachia).
+Starting in the early 18th century, eastern Serbia was settled by Romanians (then known by their international exonym as Vlachs) from Banat, parts of Transylvania, and Oltenia (Lesser Walachia).
 These are the Ungureni (Ungurjani), Munteni (Munćani), and Bufeni (Bufani).
 Today about three quarters of the Vlach population speak the Ungurean subdialect.
 In the 19th century other groups of Romanians, originating in Oltenia (Lesser Wallachia), also settled south of the Danube.
-These are the Ţărani (Carani), who form some 25% of the modern population.
-The very name Ţărani indicates their origin in Țara Românească, i.e., "The Romanian Land", that is, Wallachia (Oltenia and Muntenia).
-From the 15th through the 18th centuries large numbers of Serbs also migrated across the Danube, but in the opposite direction, to both Banat and Ţara Româneasca.
+These are the Țărani (Carani), who form some 25% of the modern population.
+The very name Țărani indicates their origin in Țara Românească, i.e., "The Romanian Land", that is, Wallachia (Oltenia and Muntenia).
+From the 15th through the 18th centuries large numbers of Serbs also migrated across the Danube, but in the opposite direction, to both Banat and Țara Româneasca.
 Significant migration ended with the establishment of the kingdoms of Serbia and Romania, respectively, in the second half of the 19th century.

 In a Romanian-Yugoslav agreement of 2002, the Yugoslav authorities agreed to recognize the Romanian identity of the Vlach population in eastern Serbia, but the agreement was not implemented.
 In 2005, many deputies from the Council of Europe protested against the position of this population in Serbia.
 In 2007, Vlachs were officially recognized as ethnic minority, while their language was recognized as Romanian.